oscaribv/tango/README.md

 If we observe the transits caused by planets in stellar light curves (flux *vs* time), we are able to decode the gravitational coreography and obtain planetary and orbital properties of the system.
+This code helps you to visualise how the planet's motion was looking when they were transiting the stellar disc.

 ## Dependencies